 The bill’s titles are written by its sponsor.

 Sponsor.
 Representative for Ohio's 10th congressional district.
 Republican.

 Length: 3 pages

-This bill was introduced on June 14, 2016, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 14, 2016, in a previous session of Congress, but it did not receive a vote.

 Jun 14, 2016

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.